1337-hacks/portfolio-site/README.md

 Elijah's Portfolio Site

-My portfolio site.
+Welcome to my portfolio site.
 Check here for updates...

+To-do (in chronological order):
+- Add animations + transitions to pages
+- Add Projects page
+- Add Contacts page
+- Make links to socials work
+- Three scene to build and refine
+- Homepage responsiveness to refine
+- Responsiveness on all other pages